Sidhant-gupta07/My-Portfilio/README.md

 4. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```

-Your portfolio should now be running on `http://localhost:3000`.
+Your portfolio should now be running on `http://localhost:5173`.

 ## Usage